Emma Miller: University of Strathclyde

 Audrey Taylor: NHS Education Scotland (NES)

-Audrey is Educational Projects Manager at NHS Education Scotland (NES) focusing on health and social care integration.
+Audrey is Educational Projects Manager at NHS Education Scotland (NES) focusing on mental health

 Ellen Daly: Institute for Research and Social Innovation in Social Services